arvicxyz/coding-challenge-app/README.md

 # Introduction
 This repository contains a coding challenge project.
 It's an Android mobile application called Notflix.
-Notflix is a movie and music app but it doesn't let you watch movie nor let you listen to music.
+Notflix is a movie and music app, but it doesn't let you watch movies nor let you listen to music.
 It's just an app that displays a list of items obtained from iTunes Search API and shows a detailed view for each item.
 The project applies MVVM architecture and its UI applies a bit of material design with dark mode color pallete implementation.

 # Objective
 Create a master-detail application that contains at least one dependency.
 This application should display a list of items obtained from iTunes Search API and show a detailed view for each item.
 The URL you must obtain your data from is as follows: